Service with a Personal Touch

 As for my Wi-Fi problem, the owner Catherine Boulden personally attended to my problem and reset the café's router several times in effort to fix the problem, to no avail.
 Later, after I told Jack about the server, I mentioned my Wi-Fi problem and Catherine's attempts to fix it.
 Jack said that my problem was with my laptop's Wi-Fi software.
 He then went into my laptop and deleted and re-installed the "wireless" drivers (or whatever it was), which fixed the problem.
 I was really impressed with this, because most places that have those kinds of problems never go the lengths that the staff at Cafe Eclectic did to fix them.
 Just on this alone, I highly recommend the café for the great service that it provides.

 As for the food, I highly recommend three menu items.
 The first item is the Diablo Wrap, a spicy combination of chicken, cream cheese, spinach, grilled onions and garlic seasoned with a spicy sauce.
 Accompanied with a salad, it is very satisfying and filling, and it is HOT (hence the name "Diablo").
 The second menu item that I like is the French Omelet, a three-egg omelet filled with spinach, white cheddar cheese and creme fraiche that is absolutely delicious.
 I usually order the omelet with two pork sausage patties and it is a delight to eat.
-As for "bar food," my favorite is the N'Awlins Dog, a hot dog that is loaded with lots of lettuce, bacon, tomato and remoulade.
-For $4.95, this gourmet hot dog is a great value that really hits the spot, especially when eating it with potato chips.
-In addition to these three items, I also like the Home Made Waffles, the Grilled Chicken and Pineapple Panini and the cheeseburger.
+My third favorite entrée is the NʼAwlins Dog that is a great deal (I talk more about this in the next part of this review).
+In addition to the aforementioned items, I also like the Home Made Waffles, the Grilled Chicken & Pineapple Panini and the cheeseburger.

 In all, Cafe Eclectic is great coffee shop that offers both excellent food and coffee and the staff goes to great lengths to make the customer's experience a great one.
 After my recent experiences, I will definitely go there as often as I can and I highly recommend others to dine there as well.